-Courses offered by University of Lynchburg may require costs of books and tuition to be covered by the family.
+Lynchburg City Schools pays for tuition, books, and fees for 10 students per class.
 Any student seeking to take courses on the CVCC campus on their own and not a part of any LCS approved program must seek prior approval and all costs for books and tuition are the responsibility of the family.